what to bring

 Hello Aspiring Backcountry Explorers,

-The following is my guide to you for packing your pack for backcountry skiing or riding.
+The following our guide to you for packing your pack for backcountry skiing or riding.
 As you continue exploring new terrain your pack and its contents will change.
 Overnight trips, glacier trips, mountaineering, and endurance adventures into avalanche terrain all require different equipment.
 This guide is intended for a single day ski/snowboard outing into avalanche terrain, not just your AST course.

 The Pack

 Any brand will do, but consider that the style and fit will have a direct impact on your comfort.
 I have seen some great things from people with their Dakine or North Face school pack, and some serious over-preparedness from people with their 75L expedition backpacking packs.
 At the end of the day anything will do.
 We recommend from a 20-40L pack will fit your needs for a day trip.
 Smaller than 18L and you'll be cramming contents in and running the risk of ripping seams.
+Your avalanche rescue equipment should have a dedicated and easy to access pocket.

 Avalanche Transceiver